Building-in-house/coba-synthesis-engine/README.md

 **1.2.
 Code Analysis Engine (Module :two:)**

-* **Purpose:**  The heart of CodeSynth Engine.
+* **Purpose:**  The heart of CoBa Synthesis Engine.
 It performs static analysis to extract meaningful metadata from the codebase.
 * **Components:**
     * **Parser Module:**
         * **Technology:**